 \section{Conclusions}

-In this paper we have performed a statistical analysis of a viable, known $f(R)$ gravity model which includes an exponential function of the scalar curvature, Eq.~(\ref{eq13}), with a specific parameter $b$ governing the deviation of the $f(R)$ model from $\Lambda$CDM.
-Within this context, we implemented the analytical approximate solution for the expansion rate, $H(z)$, shown in Eq.~\ref{eq_Hz_fR}, from which some observational quantities can be computed, allowing to investigate the impact of the truncating the perturbative expansion with respect to $b$.
+In this paper, we have performed a statistical analysis of a known viable $f(R)$ gravity model that includes an exponential function of the scalar curvature, Eq.~(\ref{eq13}), with a specific parameter $b$ governing its deviation from $\Lambda$CDM.
+In this context, we implemented the approximate analytical solution for the expansion rate, $E^2(z)$, shown in Eq.~(\ref{eq_Hz_fR}), from which some observational quantities can be computed, allowing to investigate the impact of truncating the perturbative expansion with respect to $b$.

-In addition to $H(z)$ itself, we considered the distance modulus, $\mu(z)$, and the growth rate multiplied by the amplitude of the matter power spectrum at $8h^{-1}\rm{Mpc}$, $f\sigma_8(z)$.
-Hence, for the statistical analysis we used observational data from cosmic chronometers and radial Baryon Acoustic Oscillations methods (Section \ref{sec_Hz}), the SN Ia Pantheon+SH0ES sample (Section \ref{sec_SN}), and the growth sample (Section \ref{sec_fs8}.
-We analysed these data samples individually to set constraints on the model parameters, $\left(\sigma_8,H_0,\Omega_{m0},b\right)$ and found that, in particular, the growth sample alone does not provide reasonable bounds on $H_0$, and that, from the three analyses, the value of the deviation parameter $b$ that best fit each data set is $\sim\mathcal{O}(10^{-1})$, and that $b = 0$ is excluded at $> 1\sigma$ (see Fig.~\ref{fig_cornerCombo_HzmSN} and Table \ref{tab_MCMCintervals}).
+In addition to $H(z)$, we considered the distance modulus, $\mu(z)$, and the growth rate multiplied by the amplitude of the matter power spectrum at $8h^{-1}\rm{\,\,Mpc}$, $f\sigma_8(z)$.
+Hence, for the statistical analysis we used observational data from cosmic chronometers and radial Baryon Acoustic Oscillations methods (Section \ref{sec_Hz}), the SN Ia Pantheon+SH0ES sample (Section \ref{sec_SN}), and the growth sample (Section \ref{sec_fs8}).
+We individually analyzed these data samples to set constraints on the model parameters $\left(M,\sigma_8,H_0,\Omega_{m0},b\right)$ and found that both the SN Ia and the growth sample individually do not provide reasonable bounds on $H_0$, and that, from the three separate analyses, the value of the deviation parameter $b$ that best fits each data set is $\sim\mathcal{O}(10^{-1})$, and that $b = 0$ is not statistically excluded (see the first, second and fourth rows of Table \ref{tab_MCMCintervals}).

 Strengthened constraints on the parameters were obtained by performing joint analyses.
 By only combining $H(z)$ and the Pantheon samples, the bounds on $\left(H_0,\Omega_{m0},b\right)$ are considerably improved (Fig.~\ref{fig_cornerCombo_HzmSN}), remarkably locating $H_0$ in a region well in between the observations made by Planck, on one side, and SH0ES, on the other.
-Again, for the deviation parameter $b$ the allowed region is such that $b = 0$ is excluded even further.
-Similar results are obtained when combining $H(z)$ with the growth sample, and Pantheon with the growth sample (Fig.~\ref{fig_cornerCombo_Hzfs8mSN}).
-From the former (blue contours and lines), a null deviation parameter (i.e., $b=0$) is not prohibited, while from the later, the best fit and the allowed region of $H_0$ is pushed to larger values, implying a better agreement with SH0ES than with Planck.
+In this case, for the deviation parameter $b$, the allowed region is such that $b = 0$ is excluded at $\sim 3\sigma$ C.L.
+Similar results are obtained when $H(z)$ is combined with the growth sample and Pantheon with the growth sample (Fig.~\ref{fig_cornerCombo_Hzfs8mSN}), although for the latter case, $H_0$ is not well constrained.